 Are you passionate about working with children?
 Do you want to foster healthy relationships with youth and help them develop essential social, emotional and life skills?
+Do you love being in the outdoors and exposing children to nature?
 Do you believe in social justice and criminal justice reform?

 If so, then Camp Avary wants YOU!

 July 17-22 Session A